Pocatello, Idaho: Sports

 Pocatello is home to Holt Arena, a multipurpose indoor stadium that opened in 1970 on the ISU campus.
 Known as the "Minidome" until 1988, Holt Arena was the home of the Real Dairy Bowl, a junior college football Bowl game.
 Holt Arena also plays host to the Simplot Games, the nation's largest indoor high school track-and-field meet.

 The Pocatello Marathon and Half Marathon are held annually.
 Times from the course may be used to qualify for the Boston and New York marathons.

 Outdoor sports, both winter and summer, play an important role in the culture of Pocatello.
 Pebble Creek, Idaho is a ski resort located just south of Pocatello and offers skiing and snowboarding.

 Pocatello is also home to a semi-pro baseball team, the Gate City Grays, who are a member of the Northern Utah League.
 The Grays play in Halliwell Park located at 1100 W. Alameda.
 They were NUL champions in both 2015 and 2016.

 Education

 Primary and secondary education

-Pocatello is served by the Pocatello/Chubbuck School District #25.
+All of the Bannock County portion of Pocatello is served by the Pocatello/Chubbuck School District #25.
 The district is home to three public high schools, four public middle schools and thirteen public elementary schools.

 Additionally, there are two public charter schools, and various alternative and church-based private schools and academies.

+The portion of Pocatello in Power County is within American Falls Joint School District 381.